-Looking for the top things to do in Budapest in 2021 and beyond?
+Looking for the top things to do when you visit Budapest in 2021 and beyond?
 Step right up!
 We’re immensely excited about the Hungarian capital at the moment, and we have a whole host of reasons why you should include this Central European destination on your wish list for future travels.
-Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers for 2021 and deserves a spot of honour on yours as well:
+Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers and deserves a spot of honour on yours as well:

 Budapest sightseeing is top-notch